loafey/master-thesis/Thesis/TODO/Grammar.md

 ## 4 Compiling Lithium
 - 4.2 Compilation Scheme
-  - [ ] It is a bit confusing to introduce "The function ��", then say "the context ��" in the next sentence.
   - [ ] "��0 + +��1" := "��0 ++ ��1" - probably should be \mathbin{{+}{+}} or
     something like that.